mainwp/mainwp/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.4.6 - 2-21-18 =
+* Fixed: an issue with encoding some special characters
+* Added: multiple security enhancements

 = 3.4.5 - 1-22-18 =
 * Fixed: an issue with missing hook parameter